Frequently Asked Questions (FAQs)

 What is the best way to study for a certification examination?

-NBMTM board certification examination will test your knowledge and experience with medication therapy management.
+The BCMTMS examination will test your knowledge and experience with medication therapy management.
 The exam will consist of MTM implementation, pharmacology, patient care advocacy, and MTM documentation/billing.
-It is strongly recommended to review the NBMTM board certification exam outline.
+It is strongly recommended to review the BCMTMS exam content outline.

-There is no is not a “one-size fits all” preparation strategy for NBMTM board certification exam.
-The time spent for preparation may take from 2 to 6 months, depending on your experience as a MTM pharmacist.
-It is also strongly recommended to take the NBMTM practice assessment.
+There is not a “one-size fits all” preparation strategy for the BCMTMS exam.
+The time spent for preparation may take from 2 to 6 months, depending on your experience as an MTM pharmacist.
+It is also strongly recommended to take the BCMTMS practice assessment.
 The practice assessment will be the best predictor for success and will give an estimation on how much studying is needed.

 The National Board of Medication Therapy Management has several recommended publications that would help in examination preparation.